ing-bank/ingenious-doc/docs/apimultipart.md

 # **API Multipart File Upload**
 -----------------------------

-!!! info "Multipart Files Upload"
+!!! info "Multipart File Upload"
     This feature allows you to upload one or more files in a single multipart request using the Webservice object.
 The `postRestRequest` action automatically detects variables representing file paths and includes them as multipart file parts in the request.

 -----------------------------------